14 Vegetarian and Vegan Snack Ideas – Creative, Nutritious, Scrumptious!

 Knowing something and doing something are two completely different beasts – and that there is the crux of many problems – in food and in life.
 With the right help and support, if you want to do something, you can do it.
 Nobody is stopping you.
 Except probably yourself.
 But it’s easier said than done – and a little knowledge goes a long way.

-If you’re sick of turning to the same shitty chocolate bars, chips, donuts, sodas – and whatever other processed bollocks you can think of every time you get a craving, read this list of healthy vegetarian snacks.
+If you’re sick of turning to the same shitty chocolate bars, chips, donuts, sodas – and whatever other processed bollocks you can think of every time you get a craving, read this list of vegetarian and vegan snack ideas (then try these healthy vegetarian snacks too!).

 Here you can see just a fraction of the amazing possibilities out there – it’s time to arm yourself.
 Let’s start with the obvious ones.